 MALACS students select one of the following exit three options:

 - LAS 6970 Thesis (6 credits).
 Students complete a thesis paper supervised by three committee members.
 All members of the committee must have FIU Graduate Faculty status.
-Students pursuing careers that require strong research and analytic skills or students planning to pursue a Ph.D. are encouraged to select the MALACS thesis exit option.
 The thesis is orally defended in the presence of a committee of three faculty members.
 The committee chair and at least one other committee member must be from FIU departments that offer courses in a MALACS focus area.
 The committee as a whole must be drawn from at least two departments.
 During the thesis period, the student registers for thesis credits under their thesis committee chair. +More Thesis Info

-- LAS 6905 Directed Research in Latin American and Caribbean Studies (6 credits).
+- LAS 6905 Directed Research in Latin American and Caribbean Studies (3 credits).
 Students may select the directed research exit option.
-Students selecting this option will prepare and publicly present two major research papers of approximately 35-40 pages each.
-One research paper will address a topic relevant to the student’s MALACS focus area, and the second paper will focus on an interdisciplinary topic related to the focus area or to a broader theme related to the region.
-The student is required to register for two directed research courses with his/her major professors.
-Two additional professors will serve on the student’s committee. +More Directed Research Info
+Students selecting this option will prepare and publicly present one major research paper of approximately 35-40 pages each.
+The research paper will address a topic relevant to the student’s MALACS focus area.
+The student is required to register for one directed research course with his/her major professors.
+Two additional professors will serve on the student’s committee.

 All exit options require an oral defense or presentation to be evaluated by a committee of three professors.